lingchm/lingchm.github.io/_pages/projects.md

 My research fall under two main categories:

 1. **Machine Learning with limited supervision**
-- A [live review of](https://lingchm.github.io/kinformed-machine-learning-cancer/) Knowledge-informed machine learning for cancer applications
+- A [live review of knowledge-informed machine learning](https://lingchm.github.io/kinformed-machine-learning-cancer/) for cancer applications
 - Predicting Tumor Cell Density maps for brain cancer using MRI (*Mayo Clinic*)
 - Reconstruction of accelerated MRI using self-supervised learning
 - Automated segmentation and classification of dental lesion from 3D CBCT (*Upenn Dental*)
+- Segmentation of retinal layers from OCT Images with uncertainty quantification (*Feola Lab*)

 2. **Multi-modal learning**
 - Prediction of recovery from post-traumatic headache using clinical and imaging data
 - Early prognosis of Alzheimer’s Disease using incomplete multi-modal neuroimaging and genetics data (*Mayo Clinic*)

-Other earlier research projects included:
+In addition to clinical applications, I also analyzed population-level data for public health applications:

+3. **Large-scale data mining and predictive modeling**
 - Prediction of unplanned hospitalizations for Medicare patients (*CMS AI Challenge*)
-- Segmentation of retinal layers from OCT Images
+- Analyzing the public influence of health organizations on Twitter
+- An [interactive dahsboard](https://us-sodium-policies.shinyapps.io/Rshiny/) to visualize trends about dietary sodium-related US policies

 ### Fun